noaboa97/XMCmdlets/Readme.md

 # XMCmdlets a PowerShell wrapper for ExtremeCloud IQ Site Engine GraphQL API

-This PowerShell module contains functions that handle authentication, add and remove for currently only accesscontrol groups in XMC.
+This PowerShell module contains functions that handle authentication, add and remove of Mac addresses  currently only for accesscontrol groups in XMC.
 It's a wrapper for the graphql API of the ExtremeCloud IQ Site Engine former XMC.

 ## Functions